zeux/zeux.github.io/_posts/2025-03-31-measuring-acceleration-structures.md

 The index buffer is your usual 32-bit or 16-bit data you would expect to see in rasterization; however, in most or maybe all cases, the index buffer is just a way to communicate your geometry to the driver - unlike rasterization, where [efficiency of your index and vertex buffers is critical](https://github.com/zeux/meshoptimizer),  here the drivers would typically build the acceleration structure without regard to explicit indexing information.

 A flat triangle position list, then, would take 6 bytes per triangle corner * 3 corners per triangle * 1.754M triangles = 31.5 MB.
 This is not the most memory efficient storage: this scene uses 1.672M unique vertices, so using a 16-bit index buffer would require ~10 MB for vertex positions and ~10.5 MB for indices, and some meshlet compression schemes can go below that[^9]; but regardless, our baseline for a not-very-efficient geometry storage can be in the neighborhood of 20-30 MB, or up to 18 bytes per triangle.
-Impressively, NV driver comes close to this raw number.

 A flat triangle list is not useful - the driver needs to build the acceleration structure that can be used to efficiently trace rays against.
 These structures are usually called "BVH" - [bounding volume hierarchy](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy) - and represent a tree with a low branching factor where the intermediate nodes are defined as bounding boxes, and the leaf nodes store triangles.
 We will go over specific examples of this in the next section.